Taking your own action

 Ask for the Justices’ Clerk’s Office and tell them you wish to lay a complaint under section 82 of the Environmental Protection Act 1990 for nuisance.
 There may be a charge for this.

 You may be required to go before the Magistrates in Court for your application to be considered.
 Remember to state that you are seeking a summons under Section 82, of the Environmental Protection Act 1990.
-Be clear and concise in giving evidence, this is your chance to convey to the Magistrates the full impact of the noise nuisance.
+Be clear and concise in giving evidence.
+This is your chance to detail the full impact of the noise nuisance.
 Evidence such as diary sheets should be made available at this point.

 If your application is approved a Court officer will issue a summons against the person responsible for the noise and will give you a date and time for the Court hearing.